s-huangze/crispy_pancake/README.md

 ---

 ## Author
-Created by **Your Name** for learning and practicing Python basics.
+Created by **David Zhang** for learning and practicing Python basics.

 ---